www42/phoenix/hints/k8sMulti.md

 # Kubernetes Multicontainer

+First, we need to create our own images of the sample application.
+Switch over to the *apps/js-calc-frontend* folder.

 1. Build images local.
 Navigate to the multi-calculator folder and into the calc-frontend folder.
 Then run:
 ```
 docker build -t calcfrontend .
 ```
-Do the same for the backend.
+Do the same for the backend (folders *go-calc-backend* and *js-calc-backend*).

 2. Push the images to your ACR.
     - Login to your ACR